3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/AntsdrE310_gnurdio.md

 ### ●4.
 Using the fmcomms blocks

 Before use, you need to use the fmcomms firmware.
-You can find the usage of the fmcomms firmware here [Unpacking examination](./AntsdrE310_fmcomms.md)
+You can find the usage of the fmcomms firmware here [fmcomms](./AntsdrE310_fmcomms.md)

 The FMCOMMS-2 IIO blocks can run over the IP network or USB.
 By setting the “IIO context URI” parameter to the IP address of the target board, you can stream samples from/to the remote board